 - Balance sheet total is no more than £5.1 million.

 Where a business meets two or more of these criteria, responsibility for determining the IR35 status of engagement remains with the PSC and the changes do not apply.

 how will IR35 affect my pay?

 We’re often asked what the impact of the new IR35 rules will have on contractors, especially when it comes to contractor’s wage packet.
-The legislation needs to be fully finalised but it’s helpful to know that, as a guideline, contractors in scope of the IR35 rules may see a 10-20% reduction on their take-home pay.
+As a guideline, contractors in scope of the IR35 rules may see a 10-20% reduction on their take-home pay.

 what to do next.